 Frederick L. Ehrman of Lehman Brothers attended the meeting of the Board of Directors of Philip Morris Incorporated held at the offices of the company at 100 Park Avenue in New York City, on June 24, 1959.
 J. Russell Forgan of DuPont Glore Forgan [former O.S.S. official and C.I.A. founder] also attended.
 A registration statement covering a proposed issue of $40,000,000 principle amount of Sinking Fund Debentures was filed with the Securities and Exchange Commission, to be handled by the First National City Trust Company.
 "Thereupon, Messrs.
 Ehrman and Forgan retired from the meeting."
 (Philip Morris Meeting Minutes, June 24, 1959.)

-Frederick L. Ehrman and his wife, Edit K. Ehrman, were major contributors to the NYU School of Medicine's medical library, named the Frederick L. Ehrman Library, and to an endowed professorship in Cell Biology.
+Frederick L. Ehrman and his wife, Edit K. Ehrman, were major contributors to NYU Langone's medical library, named the Frederick L. Ehrman Library, and to an endowed professorship in Cell Biology.
 Mrs. Ehrman continued her late husband's philanthropic efforts on behalf of NYU. (source: The New York Times)